Updates

 ~$96/mo

-Billed annually ยท heavy AI generation
+Billed annually · heavy AI generation

-• Full VEO 3.1 / Kling / model access
+• Full VEO 3.1 / Kling 3.0 / Seedance 2.0 access

-• 4K ยท API access ยท Multi-user
+• 4K · API access · InVideo v4 agent

 • Credits still expire monthly

-Which Plan to Pick
+Which Plan to Pick — Plain English

-The free plan at 10 minutes per week is real enough to evaluate the workflow and Basic-quality generation.
+The free plan at 10 minutes per week is enough to evaluate the workflow and Basic-quality generation.
 It won’t let you evaluate VEO 3.1 at volume, but it’s enough to know whether the conversational production approach suits how you think before paying anything.

-The Plus plan at $28/month annually is right for creators who primarily need the stock-based automation workflow โ€” prompt to video, voice cloning, multilingual output โ€” with occasional VEO 3.1 or Kling use for specific hero scenes.
+The Plus plan at $28/month annually is right for creators who primarily need the stock-based automation workflow — prompt to video, voice cloning, multilingual output — with occasional VEO 3.1 or Kling 3.0 use for specific hero scenes.
 If generative footage is your primary output rather than a supplement to stock, the Plus plan credit math will frustrate you from month one.
-Start monthly, not annual, until you’ve confirmed the credit consumption matches your workflow.
+Start monthly at $35/mo, not annual, until you’ve confirmed the credit consumption matches your workflow.

-The Generative plan at ~$96/month is the first tier where heavy VEO 3.1 and Kling use makes economic sense.
-If AI-generated cinematic footage is your main production format, this is the plan you actually need โ€” even though Plus is what InVideo’s marketing, and most reviews, lead with.
+The Generative plan at ~$96/month is the first tier where heavy VEO 3.1 and Kling 3.0 use makes economic sense.
+If AI-generated cinematic footage is your main production format, this is the plan you actually need — even though Plus is what InVideo’s marketing, and most reviews, lead with.

 The Hard Truth

-InVideo AI presents two fundamentally different pricing structures as a single unified offering โ€” and the relationship between them is not clearly explained before you pay.
+InVideo AI presents two fundamentally different pricing structures as a single unified offering — and the relationship between them is not clearly explained before you pay.
 The result is consistent and predictable across every negative review on every platform.

-Users subscribe to Plus because the features list includes VEO 3.1 and Kling.
+Users subscribe to Plus because the features list includes VEO 3.1 and Kling 3.0.
 They use those models because that’s why they subscribed.
 They hit their credit ceiling far sooner than expected because Ultra-quality generation at 160 credits per minute operates in a completely different economy than the “50 AI minutes per month” their plan summary implied.
-A verified G2 reviewer described paying $60 for the Max plan and receiving two minutes of video.
-Another said, directly: “The credit system is a total trap.”
-Those aren’t edge cases.
-They’re the predictable outcome of the architecture.

-InVideo’s support response to these complaints โ€” driving a 2.9/5 Trustpilot rating โ€” is chatbot-first with slow human escalation.
+InVideo’s support response — driving a 2.9/5 Trustpilot rating — is chatbot-first with slow human escalation.
 A deliberately opaque credit architecture combined with support that can’t effectively resolve disputes when users discover the reality post-payment is the most significant unresolved problem on the platform.
 The Sora shutdown hasn’t changed this.
 VEO 3.1 at Ultra quality costs exactly the same credits Sora did.

 Test your specific workflow on the free plan before paying